Did Smokey Retire Too Early? Human- Caused Ignitions on the Rise

 Smokey in 1944, still 90 percent 80 years later…

 He also had a fun rant on his podcast a piece on this Outdoors magazine article that said “let’s shut down campfires entirely” due to ..climate change.
-Which sounds a bit like the arguments against managed fires.
-When I was hunting for the link to the Outdoor article, I discovered that they had published an opinion piece with almost exactly the same idea by a different author in 2021, the tie-in for that one was to the IPCC report (I’m not making this up).
+Which sounds a bit like the arguments against managed fires (interesting because the people against managed fires tend to otherwise have different views than these folks).
+When I was hunting for the link to the Outdoor article, I discovered that they had published an opinion piece with almost exactly the same idea by a different author in 2021; the tie-in for that one was to the IPCC report (I’m not making this up).

 Last week, I happened to be at a subdivision in the Sacramento area, nowhere near the WUI.
-We got a text that there was a fire behind the houses on the next street, and police came around looking for the people who they thought started it.
-There are many homeless tents in the dried grass around the area; at some point we’d know the people who started it and why if it was easy to find the results of investigations (which as far as I can tell, is not easy).
-A few miles away, a large fire close to another subdivision
+We got a text that there was a fire behind the houses on the next street, and police came around looking for the people whom they thought had started it.
+There are many homeless peoples’ tents in the dried grass around the area; at some point we’d know the people who started it and why- if it was easy to find the results of investigations (which as far as I can tell, is not easy).
+At least for California, maybe there’s a table or spreadsheet that’s updated regularly?
+A few miles away, a large fire close to another subdivision had been started by a homeless person’s fire, so people are on the alert, and the fire departments in the area seem to be very much on the ball.

 There is some discussion that the cause of the Darlene 3 Fire in Central Oregon was a long-term camping group.
-In the comments, one person spoke about the outreach that goes on in their community to these groups in terms of fire prevention.
+In the comments on TwitX, one person spoke about the outreach that goes on in their community to these groups, in terms of fire prevention.
 It seems to me that you can sympathize with both groups, the homeless and the local homeowners.
-Starting a fire unintentionally is good for no one, nor are fines (for people with money) nor prison terms.
-But the world has changed and now substantially more homeless people camp and have fires, therefore due to non-climate-related changes, we can expect more fires.
+Starting a fire unintentionally is good for no one, nor are fines (for people with money), nor prison terms.
+But the world has changed, and is changing, and now substantially more homeless people camp and have fires, therefore, due to non-climate-related changes, we can expect more fires.
+An interventions would be to figure out if the homeless folks are using the fires for warmth (I’m thinking not, at least in Sacramento, as it was in the 100s during the day.
+If they were using them for cooking, perhaps supplying them with solar or propane stoves?

 I’m also pointing out what seems like a serious data deficit.
 Somehow we have wildfire-climate models that predict acreage of wildfires in 2100, yet we don’t have easily accessible data on human ignitions.
 At least not to the level of detail that we would need to try, or compare, different policy interventions to reduce ignitions on meaningful scales.
 It’s probably too simple to say “there’s lots of money to study climate and lots of satellite data so we tend to see the world through that lens.”
 And yet, what are we not seeing when we look through that lens?